 It is suggested that the Makgadikgadi National Park grass has a higher content of protein and minerals than the Okavango Delta greenery.

 Were the routes genetically encoded?

-How else could they follow routes they had never known before.
+It is widely believed to be… how else could they follow routes they had never known before.

 And the migration story holds an important message for humans!